juliansester/Robust-Portfolio-Optimization/README.md

 ## Data
-Note that the data of the S&P 500 is directly download from Yahoo Finance.
+Note that the data of the S&P 500 is directly downloaded from Yahoo Finance within the jupyter notebook.

 # License